 Protect your gutter

 After you’ve installed your gutter, it’s time to ensure the ultimate protection by attaching a gutter guard to it.
 This will work to guarantee that no debris or clutter of any kind infiltrates your gutters, leaving them clog free and eliminating potential leakage into the foundation of your house.
-Using LeafFilter means that not even a grain of sand can get into your gutters, allowing you to keep the ladder in the garage and never think twice about the effectiveness of your house’s gutters.
 And, just as a reminder, if you aren’t too keen on replacing your own gutters.
 LeafFilter can install new gutters for you when installing your gutter protection system.